finengmath/finengmath.github.io/README.md

 ## System components

 - **Database**
-  BibTeX master file, automatically mapped to a JSON representation
+  BibTeX master file, automatically mapped to a JSON representation.
+  See docs/format.md for file format details, and principles.

 - **Translation request queue**
   Mechanism for collecting new term requests and corrections (initially via email to editor(s), later possibly via a web interface)